 Kind of a mixed bag there, in terms of enlightened thinking, and a rocky moral foundation on which to start an Ivy League school.
-But that didn’t really matter, because until the 1970s, Dartmouth college was an elite institution exclusively for wealthy white English-descended men, at least in practice.
+But that didn’t really matter, because until the 1970s, in practice Dartmouth college was an elite institution exclusively for wealthy white English-descended men.

 As you may have heard, history tends to repeat itself.
-Those same high-minded, liberal ideals that led Wheelock to (however narrowly) educate the natives became apparent again in 1835, when abolitionists from Dartmouth set out to create the second-ever racially integrated school in America, called Noyes Academy.
+Those same (however questionable) ideals that led Wheelock to (however narrowly) educate Native peoples became apparent again in 1835, when abolitionists from Dartmouth set out to create the second-ever racially integrated school in America, called Noyes Academy.

-New Hampshire allowed slavery until 1857, but as of 1800 only 8 slaves actually remained in the state.
+New Hampshire allowed slavery until 1857, but as of 1800 only 8 enslaved people remained in the state.
 Nearby New York, however, outlawed slavery in 1827, creating a much larger population of free blacks in the Northeast desperate for educational opportunities besides the limited resources and subpar quality offered in segregated schools.

 Noyes Academy in Canaan, New Hampshire offered a high-caliber education open to all, but it meant trekking it out to the middle of the woods to attend.
 Black students from New York endured unbelievably difficult journeys to reach the school.
 If they could even gather the funds to travel, they came via steamboat, where they were not allowed to sleep in the cabin, only on the deck of the ship out in the elements.
 Some came via stagecoach where they had to sleep on top of the moving car.
 They often could not find anyone to house them or sell them food along their journey.